cs1302uga/cs1302-tutorials/exceptions/exceptions.md

 In general, in order to avoid an exception object, you need to understand the conditions in which that exception object is thrown, then write code that correctly identifies if those conditions are met prior to the line of code that throws the exception object.
-Although it is relatively easy to ammend code to avoid `NullPointerException` objects as they arise when attempting to invoke members of an object using a reference variable that contains the value `null`, the same statement cannot be said about exception objects that
+Although it is relatively easy to amend code to avoid `NullPointerException` objects as they arise when attempting to invoke members of an object using a reference variable that contains the value `null`, the same statement cannot be said about exception objects that